Free Legal Dictionary – User Supplied Legal Definitions

 Damages: money compensation awarded to a person who another has injured; see ACTUAL DAMAGES, CONSEQUENTIAL DAMAGES, LIQUIDATED DAMAGES, NOMINAL DAMAGES, PUNITIVE DAMAGES

-Declaratory Judgment: a review and determination by the court, sometimes with the assistance of a jury.
-This is of a matter to determine the rights of the parties or express the opinion of the court on a question of law or interpretation
+Damnum absque Injuria: (lat.) harm without injuryInjuryratory Judgment: a review and determination by the court, sometimes with the assistance of a jury.
+This is a matter of determining the parties’ rights or expressing the court’s opinion on a question of law or interpretation.

 Decree: a decision or order of a court, usually in equity; a final decree disposes of all matters before the court; an interlocutory decree disposes of only part of the lawsuit and often may not be appealed until the conclusion of the entire case

-Defense: the defendant’s statement of reasons why he should not be liable to the plaintiff for the allegations made
+Defense: the defendant’s statement of reasons why he should not be liable to the plaintiff for the allegations made.

-De Jure: (lat.) by right; lawful
+De Jure: (lat.) by right; lawful.

-Deliberation: the juror’s process of pondering and weighing facts, applying the law, and coming to a verdict
+Deliberation: the juror’s process of pondering and weighing facts, applying the Law, and coming to a verdict.

 Demand: the amount of money requested by the plaintiff

-De Novo: (lat.) from the very beginning; anew
+De Novo: (lat.) from the very beginning; anew.

-Depose: to give evidence or testimony under oath on the record
+Depose: to give evidence or testimony under oath on the record.

-Derogation: to repeal or abolish a law
+Derogation: to repeal or abolish a law.

-Directed Verdict: a verdict entered in a jury trial by the judge before the jury is allowed to consider the merits of the case
+Directed Verdict: a verdict entered in a jury trial by the judge before the jury is allowed to consider the merits of the case.

-District Court: court having jurisdiction over a territorial district
+District Court: court having jurisdiction over a territorial district.

-Duty: obligation owed by a person to another person
+Duty: obligation owed by a person to another person.

 E.

-En Banc: (lat., fr.) by the full court
+En Banc: (lat., fr.) by the full court.

-Enlargement: the allowance of additional time to do a required action under the rules of civil procedure
+Enlargement: the allowance of additional time to do a required action under the rules of civil procedure.

-En Ventre Sa Mere: (lat., fr.) in gestation; in the womb of one’s mother
+En Ventre Sa Mere: (lat., fr.) in gestation; in the womb of one’s mother.

-Equitable: due consideration for what is fair under particular circumstances
+Equitable: due consideration for what is fair under particular circumstances.

-Erroneous: about a mistake
+Erroneous: about a mistake.

-Estoppel: precluding from asserting
+Estoppel: precluding from asserting.

-Exemplar: a replica of the actual item involved
+Exemplar: a replica of the actual item involved.

-Exhibit: an item of evidence presented to the court for consideration
+Exhibit: an item of evidence presented to the court for consideration.

-Ex Parte: an application made by one party to the proceeding without the presence of the opposing party
+Ex Parte: an application made by one Party to the proceeding without the presence of the opposing Party.

 F.

-Fact-Finder: a person or persons that have the responsibility of determining the facts in question
+Fact-Finder: a person or persons that have the responsibility of determining the facts in question.

-Failure to Prosecute: procedural inability in a matter in litigation expected by the court; a failure to pursue
+Failure to Prosecute: procedural inability in a matter in litigation expected by the court; a failure to pursue.

-Federal Courts: the courts of the United States
+Federal Courts: the courts of the United States.

-First Impression: first discussion or consideration of a particular matter
+First Impression: first discussion or consideration of a particular matter.

-Foreperson of Jury: the jury selected
+Foreperson of Jury: the jury selected.

-Forum Non-Conveniens: (lat.) an inconvenient place to proceed
+Non-Conveniens: (lat.) an inconvenient place to proceed.

 G.